The Perfect 10-Days in Portugal Itinerary (Without a Car)

 You'll also probably want to stop at Pastéis de Belém, a historic bakery that makes custard tarts by the same name.
 This is one of the most famous places in Lisbon, so expect to have to wait in line – but I promise the line moves fact, and the tarts are worth it!

-I took a guided tour of Belém that I really loved – this one – which is super affordable and covered all the interesting history of the area.
+I took a guided tour of Belém that I really loved – this one – which covered all the interesting history of the area.

 Torre de Belem